masolimano/maneage/README.md

    workhorse-Makefiles in the top-level `Makefile`.

- - Do not use any constant numbers (or important names like filter names) in the workhorse-Makefiles.
-Define such constants as logically-grouped separate configuration-Makefiles in `reproduce/config/pipeline`.
+ - Do not use any constant numbers (or important names like filter names) in the workhorse-Makefiles or paper's LaTeX source.
+Define such constants as logically-grouped, separate configuration-Makefiles in `reproduce/config/pipeline`.
 Then set the respective configuration-Makefiles file as a pre-requisite to any rule that uses the variable defined in it.

- - To be executed, any target should either be a prerequisite of another rule (possibly in another Makefile), or a file that is directly imported into LaTeX as fixed macros for inclusion in text or LaTeX settings (in `$(BDIR)/tex/macros`), images, plots or tables (in other `$(BDIR)/tex` sub-directories).
-In any cases, through any number of intermediate prerequisites, all processing steps should end in (be a prerequisite of) `tex/pipeline.tex`.
+ - Through any number of intermediate prerequisites, all processing steps should end in (be a prerequisite of) `tex/pipeline.tex`. `tex/pipeline.tex` is the bridge between the processing steps and PDF-building steps.